Gupta-Aniket/Youtube-playlist-downloader/README.md

 # Youtube-playlist-downloader
 ##  Description
-    This is made because I do not know how to use Youtubuedl
+    This is made because I do not know how to use Youtubedl

 ### Taken help from :
   * https://pytube.io/en/latest/user/playlist.html